Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 • A: Movement is always invitational and adapted to your comfort level.
 Some sessions may include simple, guided movements.
 Some might be micro-movements, while others may focus more on reflection, conversation, or energetic awareness.
 Some could include more expressive movement.
 There is no expectation to perform—this work meets you where you are.

-• A: Many somatic approaches focus on the individual experience.
-Chi for Two, Chi meaning energy and Two meaning relational, specifically centers the relational aspect—how patterns form and shift through two-person interactions and affect energetic, relational and physiological functioning.
-It also uses developmental movement patterns and guided relational practices to support deeper, more integrated change.
+• A: Many somatic approaches focus primarily on the individual experience.
+Chi for Two—with Chi meaning energy and Two meaning relational—centers how patterns form and shift through two-person interactions, shaping emotional, physiological, and relational functioning.

-• A: That’s completely normal.
-This work often involves exploring new ways of being, and it’s okay if it feels unfamiliar at first.
 Sessions are paced with care, and there is no pressure to do anything beyond what feels manageable and supportive.

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Eating Disorder Therapy, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia